Tacopover/ApiObjects/README.md

 An admin user is able to modify, enable and save rules.
 Rules are saved to the document.
 A normal user will not be able to modify any rules, only view them.
 For both users the plugin will parse families that are loaded into the document.
 If a family does not meet the criteria of the rules the load will be cancelled and the user will be alerted.
+Check out this short explanation of the plugin here: [Youtube video](https://youtu.be/7iPy7CDy1qs)

 #### Duplicate families
 Another feature of the plugin is that it monitors copy/pasted families from another project.
 This feature will help to prevent any families with a '1' suffix being added to the model.